ppy/osu-wiki/news/2025/2025-07-21-osu-mania-ln-tournament-4-registrations-now-open.md

 - **Winners (3)**: 33% of the event prize pool each.

-The tournament prize pool starts at 450 USD, while the event prize pool starts from 100USD.
+The tournament prize pool starts at 450 USD, while the event prize pool starts from 100 USD.
 Community donations will contribute to both prize pools in the ratio 70/30 respectively.

 ## How do I register?